spencrc/Roblox-Verify-Backend/README.md

-# Roblox-Verify-Backend
+# Roblox-To-Discord-Backend

 ## Note

-The contents of this repository are intended to be used with its sister repository, [Roblox-Verify-Bot](https://github.com/spencrc/Roblox-Verify-Bot).
+The contents of this repository are intended to be used with its sister repository, [Roblox-To-Discord-Bot](https://github.com/spencrc/Roblox-Verify-Bot).
 However, it can be used without it but you will need to find a method to generate OAuth 2.0 links.

 ## Setup